phoebeChenCty/DRFApi/notes.md

     django-admin startproject cfehome . there's a period in the end

-2. run django, quit by ctr-c
+2. run server, quit by ctr-c

     python manage.py runserver 8000